Midlife Metabolic Reset in Alexandria, VA

 Hormonal Changes Affect Fat Storage and Energy

 As hormone levels begin to fluctuate — including estrogen, progesterone, and testosterone — the body becomes more prone to storing fat, particularly around the abdomen.
-These shifts can also affect sleep, mood, and energy levels, making it harder to maintain consistency with healthy habits.
+These shifts can also affect sleep, mood, and energy, making healthy habits harder to maintain consistently.

 In midlife, the body often becomes less sensitive to insulin.
-This means it’s easier to store fat and harder to access it for energy — even if your diet hasn’t changed significantly.
+This makes it easier to store fat and harder to access it for energy — even if your diet hasn’t changed significantly.
+Blood sugar swings, cravings, and energy crashes may also become more noticeable over time and throughout the day.

 Stress and Cortisol Shift the Body Toward Fat Storage